xieyn/computational-geomechanics/README.md

 # computational-geomechanics
-Lecture notes for Computational Geomechanics at FZU
+Lecture notes and source code for Computational Geomechanics at FZU